pberndro/osticket-mattermost/README.md

 ## What's new

 ### v1.2.0
-- Add notifiation string to config of the plugin.
+- Add notification string to config of the plugin.

 ### v1.1.0
 - Add compability with osTicket v1.10+
-- Now plugin can send ticket text
+- The plugin can now send the ticket text as mattermost message

 ### v1.0.0
 - Release version